alibaba/ARouter/README.md

 ```
-    ARouter is a middleware that help app navigating from external environment into internal activity on Android.
+    A middleware that provides navigation for the page and service on Android.
 ```

+- This document was translated by Google Translate, may affected your reading experience.

 #### [中文版 README.md](https://github.com/alibaba/ARouter/blob/master/README_CN.md), [Demo apk](http://public.cdn.zhilong.me/app-debug.apk)